corona-warn-app/cwa-event-qr-code/README.md

 ## About this Repository

-Utility to generate QR codes for Event Registration (incl. from the CLI) For information about the project, please see our [documentation repository](https://github.com/corona-warn-app/cwa-documentation).
+Utility to generate QR codes for Event Registration (incl. from the CLI).
+For information about the project, please see our [documentation repository](https://github.com/corona-warn-app/cwa-documentation).

-Remark: This utility is in early stages of development and should help you to create multiple qr codes at once.
+Remark: This utility is in early stages of development and should help you to create multiple QR codes at once.
 If you find this useful or you identified a bug, feel free to create an issue.

 ## Requirements

 You need version 15 or higher of [Node.js](https://nodejs.org/en/) (which includes npm) to use this utility.

-To test the generated content, simply execute the command

 ## CLI Usage